-(a) Dimensions--

-(1) Size.
+- (a) Dimensions-- - (1) Size.
 A sleeper berth must be at least the following size:

-Date of installation on motor vehicle Length measured on center-line of longitudinal axis (inches) Width measured on centerline of transverse axis (inches) Height measured from highest point of top of mattress (inches) BeforeJanuary1,1953After December 31, 1952, and before October1, 1975AfterSeptember30,1975 72 18 18 75 21 21 75 24 24
+Date of installation on motor vehicle Length measured on center-line of longitudinal axis (inches) Width measured on centerline of transverse axis (inches) Height measured from highest point of top of mattress (inches) 1

+Before January 1, 1953 72 18 18

+75 21 21

+75 24 24

-In the case of a sleeper berth which utilizes an adjustable mechanical suspension system, the required clearance can be measured when the suspension system is adjusted to the height to which it would settle when occupied by a driver.
+1In the case of a sleeper berth which utilizes an adjustable mechanical suspension system, the required clearance can be measured when the suspension system is adjusted to the height to which it would settle when occupied by a driver.

-(2) Shape.
-A sleeper berth installed on a motor vehicle on or after January 1, 1953 must be of generally rectangular shape, except that the horizontal corners and the roof corners may be rounded to radii not exceeding $10 \frac{1}{2}$ inches.
+- (2) Shape.
+A sleeper berth installed on a motor vehicle on or after January 1, 1953 must be of generally rectangular shape, except that the horizontal corners and the roof corners may be rounded to radii not exceeding $10\ 1/2$ inches. - (3) Access.

-(3) Access.
 A sleeper berth must be constructed so that an occupant's ready entrance to, and exit from, the sleeper berth is not unduly hindered.